Dependent measures in independent theories: Dependence and symmetry

-As the $\lambda_i$'s are smooth over $M$, (2) follows.
+(2): As the $\lambda_i$'s are trivial, they commute with another measure.
+(This can be easily seen by looking at the definition of the Morley product.)
 (1) and (3) follows from Lemma~\ref{convergence 2} and definability of $\mu$, respectively.
 (Cf. also \cite[Lemma~5.4]{CGH} for a proof of (3).) \end{proof}

-\begin{Example}[Non-example] (i) In Proposition~7.14 of \cite{CGH}, it is shown that there is a complete theory $T$, a global definable measure $\mu_x$ and a finitely satisfiable (and definable) type $q_y$ such that $\mu\otimes q\neq q\otimes\mu$.
-Therefore, by Theorem~\ref{commute}, $\mu$ is not dependent.
-(A direct examination of the fact that $\mu$ is not dependent can be instructive and we will do it elsewhere.)
+In the following we give another example of non-dependent measure. \begin{Example} In Proposition~7.14 of \cite{CGH}, it is shown that there is a complete theory $T$, a global definable measure $\mu_x$ and a finitely satisfiable (and definable) type $q_y$ such that $\mu\otimes q\neq q\otimes\mu$.
+Therefore, by Theorem~\ref{commute}, $\mu$ is {\bf not} dependent.
+Moreover, as $q$ is dependent, definable and finitely satisfiable, by Theorem~\ref{commute}, $\mu$ is {\bf not} finitely satisfiable.
+However, in the discussion after Proposition~7.14 in \cite{CGH}, a direct explanation that $\mu$ is not finitely satisfiable is presented.

-(ii) By Proposition~\ref{type=dependent}, in any non-$NIP$ theory, there is a measure that is not dependent. \end{Example}

-\begin{Remark} An obvious question is whether the argument of Theorem~\ref{commute} works with a weaker condition than dependence of measures.
-Although a localized version of it works (cf. Remark~\ref{M^*} below), but the answer is negative from one perspective: As measurability is necessary for the definition of $\mu\otimes\lambda$, such a condition must require measurability.
-On the other hand, there is a weaker notion of `dependent measure' which is equivalent to measurability, namely $R$-stable. ( See \cite[465S]{Fremlin4} or \cite{T84}.)
-The only difference is in the definition of product of measures.
-Therefore, the above arguments work if and only if we use the notion $R$-stable (or $R$-dependent measure) instead of dependent measure. \end{Remark}
+Also, it is shown in \cite{CGH} that the measure $\lambda^*$ in Corollary~7.15 there has no global extensions.
+Alternatively, for the same reason, the measure $\lambda^*$ is not dependent, and so by Theorem~\ref{fim is dependent} below $\lambda^*$ has no $fim$ global extension.
+A question arises: Does there exist a dependent measure that lacks any {\em smooth} extensions (including $fim$ or definable extensions)? \end{Example}